William Bull (governor): Governor

-In 1737 Thomas Broughton's time as acting governor of South Carolina came to an end and James Glen took his placeb but a dispute over his salary kept him from arriving in the colony until 1743.
+In 1737 Thomas Broughton's time as acting governor of South Carolina came to an end and James Glen took his place but a dispute over his salary kept him from arriving in the colony until 1743.
 William Bull, who was Lt.
 Governor at the time, served in Glen's place until his arrival.
 His time in office was marked by the dual threats of a war with the Spanish in Florida and a Native American uprising.
 The first major push to settle the deep interior of South Carolina had taken place in the 1730s and brought with it renewed tensions over land rights between the colonists and the Native Americans.
 Change was also happening within the government of South Carolina as the Commons House of Assembly was becoming more influential.
 Bull responded by creating a close working relationship with Charles Pinckney, who was the Speaker of the Assembly and Bull's protege.